 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for secretaries and administrative assistants are expected to grow by about 3% from 2014 to 2024; executive secretaries and administrative assistants will likely see a 6% decline in employment during the same decade.
-In May 2015, the median annual salary for secretaries and administrative assistants was $33,910 per year, per the BLS.
-The Bureau reported that those working on an executive level earned a median of $53,370 a year in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for secretaries and administrative assistants are expected to decline by about 7% from 2018 to 2028; executive secretaries and administrative assistants will likely see a 20% decline in employment during the same decade.
+In May 2018, the median annual salary for secretaries and administrative assistants was $36,630 per year, per the BLS.
+The Bureau reported that those working on an executive level earned a median of $59,340 a year in 2018.

 Administrative applications specialist diploma programs can help students prepare to earn credentials such as Microsoft Office Specialist (MOS) certifications.
 MOS certifications are awarded for various Microsoft Office programs, including Word, Excel, Outlook, and PowerPoint.